Perkles/perkles.github.io/_site/README.md

 My own jekyll blog and portfolio template started from scratch.
 This project will be a study of html and css good practices and responsivity, it will also serve as my own blog when completed.

+In progress:
+ - Implement Sass
+ - Automate customization with Sass